RodrigoFMuniz/Dart-estudos/README.md

 Dart offers sound null safety, meaning that values can’t be null unless you say they can be.
 With sound null safety, Dart can protect you from null exceptions at runtime through static code analysis.
 Unlike many other null-safe languages, when Dart determines that a variable is non-nullable, that variable is always non-nullable.
 If you inspect your running code in the debugger, you’ll see that non-nullability is retained at runtime (hence sound null safety).

+# Dart: The libraries

+Dart has a rich set of core libraries, providing essentials for many everyday programming tasks:

+- Built-in types, collections, and other core functionality for every Dart program (dart:core)
+- Richer collection types such as queues, linked lists, hashmaps, and binary trees (dart:collection)
+- Encoders and decoders for converting between different data representations, including JSON and UTF-8 (dart:convert)
+- Mathematical constants and functions, and random number generation (dart:math)
+- File, socket, HTTP, and other I/O support for non-web applications (dart:io)
+- Support for asynchronous programming, with classes such as Future and Stream (dart:async)
+- Lists that efficiently handle fixed-sized data (for example, unsigned 8-byte integers) and SIMD numeric types (dart:typed_data)
+- Foreign function interfaces for interoperability with other code that presents a C-style interface (dart:ffi)
+- Concurrent programming using isolates — independent workers that are similar to threads but don’t share memory, communicating only through messages (dart:isolate)
+- HTML elements and other resources for web-based applications that need to interact with the browser and the Document Object Model (DOM) (dart:html)

 ## Static checker vs runtime checker

 ## Compiladores